Cooperation throws up various problems, for which morality, and a moral sense, are

 (otherwise our partners or prospective partners might not be in good enough shape

-we “ought” to stick to commitments (otherwise the project might fail, and we will
+we “ought” to stick to commitments (otherwise the project might fail; we will let

-let down our valued, respected and therefore deserving partner)
+down our valued, respected and therefore deserving partner; and our cooperative identity

-we feel a sense of responsibility to our partners to uphold role ideals, and guilt
+we feel a sense of responsibility to our partners to uphold role ideals, including

 we feel a sense of responsibility to all partners to share the spoils to our mutual